 Website Site visit information

 Cookies can either be ‘persistent’ or ‘session’ based.
 Persistent cookies are stored on the user’s computer, contain an expiration date, and are mainly for the user’s convenience.
-Session cookies are short-lived and are held on your browser’s memory only for the duration of your session; they are used only during a browsing session, and expire when you quit your browser.
+Session cookies are short-lived and are held on your browser’s memory only for the duration of your session; they are used only during a browsing session and expire when you quit your browser.

-BUSY Ability may use both session and persistent cookies.
+TBG may use both session and persistent cookies.
 This information may be used to personalise the user’s current visit to our websites.
 Upon closing your browser, the session cookie is destroyed.

 Most Internet browsers can be set to accept or reject cookies.
 If the user does not want to accept cookies, they can adjust their Internet browser to reject cookies or to be notified when they are being used.
 However, rejecting cookies may limit the functionality of our website.

 Google Analytics cookies